gitlabhq/omnibus-gitlab/doc/update/gitlab_11_changes.md

 ### 11.4

 1. Version of bundled Redis has been upgraded to 3.2.12.
 This is a critical security update that fixes multiple vulnerabilities.
 After upgrading to 11.4, run `gitlab-ctl restart redis` to ensure the new version is loaded.

 1. The bundled version of Prometheus has been upgraded to 2.4.2 and fresh installations will use it by default.
 Version 2 of Prometheus uses a data format incompatible with version 1.

     For users looking for preserving the Prometheus version 1 data, a command line tool is provided to upgrade their Prometheus service and migrate data to the format supported by new Prometheus version.
-This tool can be invoked using the following command
+This tool can be invoked using the following command:

     ```bash
     sudo gitlab-ctl prometheus-upgrade
     ```

     This tool will convert existing data to a format supported by the latest Prometheus version.
 Depending on the volume of data, this process can take hours.
 If users do not want to migrate the data, but start with a clean database, they can pass `--skip-data-migration` flag to the above command.

-   **`Note`**: Prometheus service will be stopped during the migration process.
+    NOTE: **Note**: Prometheus service will be stopped during the migration process.

     To know about other supported options, pass `--help` flag to the above command.

     This tool **will not** be automatically invoked during package upgrades.
     Users will have to run it manually to migrate to latest version of Prometheus, and are advised to do it as soon as possible.
 Therefore, existing users who are upgrading to 11.4 will continue to use Prometheus 1.x until they manually migrate to the 2.x version.

     Support for Prometheus 1.x versions that were shipped with earlier versions of GitLab has been deprecated and will be removed completely in GitLab 12.0.
     Users still using those versions will be presented with a deprecation warning during reconfigure.
 With GitLab 12.0 Prometheus will be upgraded to 2.x automatically, Prometheus 1.0 data will not be migrated.